infinum/eightshift-docs/docs/advanced/helpers-object.md

 ## is_valid_xml

-Check if provided XML is valid file.
-It uses DOMDocument library.
+Check if provided XML is a valid file.
+It uses a DOMDocument library.

 * @param xml $xml Full xml document.
 * @return boolean

 ## is_json

-Check if provided json is valid.
+Check if provided JSON is valid.
 * @param string $string String to check.
 * @return bool